ChalmersGU-AI-course/shrdlite-course-project/README.md

 What is not implemented correctly is the natural language interpreter and the robot planner.
-What you are given are stubs that return a dummy interpretation resp. a dummy plan.
+What you are given are stubs that return a dummy interpretation and a dummy plan respectively.
 Your goal is to implement the interpreter and the planner so that the robot behaves as it should.

 Furthermore, there is an initial implementation of weighted graphs in `Graph.ts`.